-- If you do use shorter shutter speeds (such as 1 second), this is an instance where you should start out at wider lens apertures, such as f/4 or f/2.8.
+- If you do use shorter shutter speeds (such as one second), this is an instance where you should start out at wider lens apertures, such as f/4 or f/2.8.
 Adjust as needed after shooting and viewing the first few fireworks shots you take.

 - Don’t pay attention to the metering scale in your viewfinder!
 Normally a reliable tool when setting exposure in Manual mode, a "correct" reading on this scale will try to guide you into a middle-gray rendering of this dark expanse — exactly what you don’t want in fireworks pictures.
 Set an initial shutter speed and lens aperture in Manual mode, shoot a picture or two and look at them on your LCD monitor.
 Adjust shutter speed and/or lens aperture as needed but, again, fireworks are an unusual type of photographic subject, so ignore that metering scale!

 Be sure you know how to set lens apertures in Manual or Bulb mode with your camera.
 With EOS Rebel models, press the Av/± button (hold it in) and turn the top Main Dial.
 For other EOS models, turn the large Quick Control Dial on the back of the camera to adjust aperture when in Manual and Bulb mode.